ptahproject/ptah/docs/unique.rst

 ----------

-Ptah specifies a relational data model which varies with degrees of features (ptah is simpler than ptah_cms which, in turn, is simpler that ptah_app).
+Ptah specifies a relational data model which varies with degrees of features (ptah is simpler than ptah.cms which, in turn, is simpler that ptah.cmsapp).
 We chose a dirt-simple relational data model that emphasizes pragmatism over purity.
 It should be approachable by anyone who has previous database experience.